 Multifoil insulation is a type of insulation that consists of multiple layers of reflective material, typically foil.

-This type of insulation is used in a variety of applications but is most commonly used in roofs.
+This superior thermal performance renders them suitable for a variety of applications although multi-foil is most commonly used in roofs.

 Polystyrene insulation is most commonly used in walls, floors, and ceilings, as well as in foundation applications.